alefranz/MELT/BACKLOG.md

 - Set the MELT Serilog package references to Serilog `3.1.1` and Serilog.Extensions.Logging `8.0.0`.
 Keep Serilog `3.1.1` as the supported minimum while validating the latest supported major line separately.
-- Build and test the v2 baseline on .NET 8 and .NET 10.
-Retained samples and tests should target `net8.0` and, where practical, `net10.0`, so the minimum and current LTS environments are both exercised.
+- Build the core baseline and dedicated samples on .NET 8, while keeping default samples and core test suites on .NET 10.
+Retain named .NET 9 web sample variants only where they validate framework-specific behavior.
 - Target the ASP.NET Core helper packages for `net8.0` and `net10.0`, with the
   appropriate Microsoft.AspNetCore testing dependency group for each target.
 - Treat .NET Framework 4.7.2 as best-effort compatibility for the